nikhil-salodkar/fashion_detection/Readme.md

 The hierarchy of subcategories and article type may be not strict and further processing of data will be required if hierarchical classification is to be designed.

+Some data cleaning and processing can be found in the jupyter notebook.
 ## Modelling
 Information about model architecture used can be found in modelling.py